-So how do I get it?
+So how do I apply?

 The R&D Tax Credit filing is via something called a CT600 – a Corporation Tax Return.
 You need to calculate the exact figures to fill in the right boxes, and also to write a clear “technical narrative” that explains why your project qualified, and produce a calculations table that shows how you worked out the figures.

-What’s the catch?
+So what’s the catch?

 The UK government has put this scheme in place (which was already successfully applied in Canada for a solid decade) because it recognises that most growth comes from innovative companies, and most innovative companies become so by doing R&D, and so it wants to further incentivise companies to invest more in R&D.